diffkemp/diffkemp/docs/examples/musl_library.md

   the same or not, can be specified in the `diffkemp build` command.
 - The `-o` option can be used in `diffkemp compare` command to specify a directory where the result (found differences) should be saved.
+- The `--report-stat` option can be used to get statistics about the comparison.
 - The output directory will contain `*.diff` files with the information about the differences.
 - `diffkemp view` command can be used for a different visualization of the